Asia Murphy, Ph.D.

 For baby deer, the forest is a landscape varying in safety, changing depending on the habitat, time of day, and the predator that they are avoiding.
 Throw in more than one predator and you have a very complicated chessboard to navigate!

-Using three years of camera trap data at three state forests in PA, I hope to figure out how fawns use habitat, space, and time to avoid being eaten by black bears, coyotes, and bobcats.
-Check out #whoseatingbambi for tweets!
+Using three years of camera trap data at three state forests in PA, I figured out how fawns use habitat, space, and time to avoid being eaten by black bears, coyotes, and bobcats.
+Check out my dissertation and #whoseatingbambi!

 How many fosa are there in Madagascar's largest protected area?